 2. Direct Monetization with Usage-Based Billing

 Usage-based billing enables you to achieve the real business value of your APIs.
 If you’re following the traditional way of billing for API usage (a tiered subscription model), then you’re leaving money on the table.
 Whether you implement a prepaid or postpaid model, monetization allows you to select the most relevant metrics (API call count, active users, gigabytes sent, etc.) to capitalize on, bringing value to your customers while allowing you to charge for their API access.
-Pricing out your rate plan structure begins with a look at all the features your API platform or product offers.
+Pricing out your rate plan structure begins with a look at all the features your API management platform or product offers.
 Look at the most necessary tools and the cost to the business to offer them to build your pricing options, leading to direct revenue.

 3. Appeal to Developers

-APIs are used by developers, so it makes sense to take a developer-first approach to documentation and messaging.
+APIs are used by developers, so it makes sense to take a developer-first approach to documentation, your developer and general messaging.
 Creating revenue opportunities starts with happy users, which starts pointed API resources.
 Your API may be the quickest, smartest way to solve a given problem, but if integrating it is too convoluted, users will move on to the next option.
 Documentation should be clear and straight to the point to avoid confusion during implementation.
 The more straightforward your initial documentation is, the more likely developers will be to successfully stand up and use your API - developers value ease of use.
 When considering how to attract users, consider messaging dedicated for the individuals who will use your API in earnest.
 After all, attracting stakeholders begins with developer advocacy.

 Be sure to take advantage of API users willing to test your product, as it will be easier to make a sale when developers have had a chance to test and advocate for implementing your API.
 Offering trials and flexibility around feature exploration is one way to push companies to make informed decisions around increasing API usage and create extra monetization opportunities.

 4. Personalize to Your Differing Users